Mike Madigan: Speaker of the Illinois House

-Madigan was Speaker of the Illinois House from 1983 to 2021, with the exception of 1995–1997 when Republicans took control of the Illinois House and Lee Daniels of Elmhurst became Speaker.
-Madigan recruited candidates who appealed to south suburban Chicago voters and the Illinois House Democratic Majority political action committee he controls spent $272,000 in six south suburban races.
+Madigan was Speaker of the Illinois House from 1983 to 2021, with the exception of 1995–1997, when Republicans took control of the Illinois House and Lee Daniels of Elmhurst became Speaker.
+Madigan recruited candidates who appealed to south suburban Chicago voters and the Illinois House Democratic Majority political action committee he controlled spent $272,000 in six south suburban races.
 Democrats won back nine seats in the Illinois House in the elections of November 1996, regained a majority, and Madigan resumed the Speaker's role and held it until January 2021.
 He is the longest-serving state House speaker in United States history.

 Beginning in the 1980 United States Census, and except in the 1990s, Madigan was the chief mapmaker of the legislative districts of the Illinois General Assembly and the United States Congress in Illinois and during reapportionment he designs the Illinois House districts to increase his majority.

 After 2002 – when Democrats took control of all branches of the state government – Madigan feuded with leading Democrats Governor Rod Blagojevich and Senate President Emil Jones.

 Some political observers were critical of the level of control Madigan came to hold over Illinois politics, describing him as the state's political boss.

 In 2016, Madigan was the subject and namesake of a documentary made by the Illinois Policy Institute.
 The documentary was widely criticized as overly partisan and raised ethical concerns after individuals featured in the movie claimed they were not told the nature of their interviews.

 In May 2019 Madigan supported a bill to change Illinois's tax rate from a flat rate to a graduated tax rate and sponsored a bill to fine businesses for profiting from human trafficking, involuntary servitude, or sex trade activities.

 In January 2021, Madigan announced he would be suspending his campaign for Speaker of the Illinois House after it became apparent that he would not receive the 60 votes necessary to win.
-On January 13, the Illinois House voted to instead elect Emanuel Chris Welch to the Speakership, making him the first African American to hold that position.
+On January 13, the Illinois House voted to instead elect Chris Welch to the Speakership, making him the first African American to hold that position.
 A federal corruption investigation related to Madigan's conduct continued despite his ouster as speaker.